-- Paul Miller and Christine Sesek were part of a co-counsel team that negotiated a settlement of the proposed data breach class action against CarePartners.
+- Paul Miller was a member of a co-counsel team that negotiated a settlement of the proposed data breach class action against CarePartners.
 If the terms are approved, CarePartners has agreed to pay between $2.44-$3.44 million (depending upon the number of affected Class Members) to fully and finally settle the action.

 - Adam Wagman and Joel Dick successfully argued that our client’s ATV collision was in fact a motor vehicle “accident” as defined by the legislation.
 As a result, the client is entitled to receive Catastrophic Statutory Accident Benefits of over $1 million.